Vasnstrictor Agents In Sepsis: Ce Or Effect For Bedsore/Decubi Ulcers

 (MENAFN- EIN Presswire)

-Vasoconstrictor agent administration raised the risk of pressure injuries in critical care patients by nearly twofold.
-Decubiulcers that occur in Iacross the country are preventable by repositioning every two hours and if technically that can't happen, early utilization of a Clinitron bed would be preventative” - Greg Vigna, MD, JD
+Vasoconstrictor agent administration raised the risk of pressure injuries in critical care patients by nearly twofold 10.9% of patients who required vasoconstrictors developed decubiulcers.” - Greg Vigna, MD, JD

-What are vasoconstrictors: Vasopressin, norepinephrine, and dopamine are commonly used drugs required to maintain blood pressure in ICU patients who have septic shock which is low blood pressure caused by sepsis.
-These medications by different mechanism increase blood pressure to prevent brain, kidney, liver, and heart damage from low blood pressure.
+What are vasoconstrictors: Vasopressin, norepinephrine, and dopamine are commonly used drugs required to maintain blood pressure in ICU patients who have septic shock, which is low blood pressure caused by sepsis.
+These medications by different mechanisms increase blood pressure to prevent brain, kidney, liver, and heart damage from low blood pressure.

 What did the article show: